TAP Clinic Co-Owner

 ABOUT DR. BYARS

 TRAINING: Dr. Byars completed her undergraduate degree with honors in Psychology at Davidson College here in North Carolina.
 She received her PhD in Clinical Psychology from CUNY's Graduate Center.
 During her time in graduate school, Dr. Byars obtained expertise in Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT), particularly with young adults (18-30).
-Her internship consisted of dual training in mood dysregulation and unusual experiences (e.g., psychotic symptoms).
+She completed her pre-doctoral internship in a large, public hospital system (St. Joseph's Healthcare in Hamilton, ON) where she received dual specializations in mood dysregulation and unusual experiences (e.g., psychotic symptoms).
 During her post-doctoral training, Dr. Byars continued her training in DBT and received specialized training and supervision in Cognitive Processing Therapy (CPT) with individuals with traumatic experiences and PTSD.

-POPULATIONS SERVED: Dr. Byars sees adults (ages 18+).
-Dr. Byars does both individual and group therapy.
-She currently leads the Emotional Resiliency Group.
+POPULATIONS SERVED: Dr. Byars sees adults (ages 18+) in both individual and group therapy.
+She the developer and leader of the Emotional Resiliency Group.

 Dr. Byars does not see children or adolescents and does not do couples or family work.